redhat-openstack/infrared/README.rst

        ``settings/provivisioner/topology``.
 Users can add their own topology roles there and reference them on runtime

-These arguments will accepts input from sources in the following priority
+These arguments will accept input from sources in the following priority
 order:

 #.
 Command line arguments:
    ``ir-provision virsh --host-address=some.host.com --host-user=root``
 #.
-Environment variables: ``HOST_ADRRESS=earth ir-provision virsh --host-user=root``
+Environment variables: ``HOST_ADRRESS=earth.example.com ir-provision virsh --host-user=root``
 #.
 Predefined arguments in ini file specified using ``--from-file`` option::

     ir-provision virsh --host-address=some.host.com --from-file=user.ini